AssafKatz3/SonarQube_Settings_Over_GIT/README.md

    - Under *"Pipeline"*:
      - Definition: Select "Pipeline script from SCM".
      - SCM: Select "Git".
-     - Repositories: Under "Repository URL" enter "${GIT_URL}" and fill "Credentials" if necessary.
+     - Repositories: Under "Repository URL" enter "${GIT_URL}".
+If this repository requires a password to access it - fill also "Credentials".
      - Branches to build: Under "Branch Specifier" enter "${BRANCH_NAME}".
      - Script Path: Enter "JenkinsFiles/ourJenkinsfile", where "ourJenkinsfile" is the JenkinsFile that corresponds to the current job.
      - Don't select "Lightweight checkout".